 I became acclimated to the aligners, and found them much more tolerable.
 I want to do my due diligence and warn anyone looking into clear aligners.
 There is a considerable amount of discomfort in those first few weeks.

 Caution!
 Your Teeth Will Shift if…

 My treatment was done shortly before my wedding.
-Then I got married and spent two weeks out of the country on my honeymoon, while my retainer remained at home.
+Then I got married and spent two weeks out of the country on my honeymoon, and I wasn’t using my final aligners or retainer.

 And, predictably, my teeth shifted during those two weeks.
 I ended up going back to the aligner that was the most comfortable – step 11 – and spent 2 weeks in those aligners before moving back into step 12 aligners.
 My teeth did straighten back out, but just a warning to be diligent about wearing your retainer.

 Yep!
 If I had the choice to do it all over again, I would absolutely make the same decision to go through this process.
 It’s a wonderful feeling to smile with confidence, after spending so much time feeling insecure about my smile.

 It was worth every dollar and every month I spent, to get the smile that I’ve always wanted.